antoniobiasotti/cinema-AI/README.md

 <p style="text-align: justify;">
 In the last 10 years, humanity has produced more data than in it's whole history.
 In face of this of data, we often have a hard time choosing .
 That's what is called the Paradox of Choice

-<h4>Can we automatically identify pneumonia signals in medical X-ray images with high precision using machine learning techniques?</h4>

 ## Stack

 <!-- Linguagens -->